Skip to main content

 Kitchen Extensions Tip for Greenwich Homeowners

-The Royal Borough of Greenwich takes its heritage responsibilities seriously — understandably, given the UNESCO World Heritage Site.
+The Royal Borough of Greenwich takes its heritage responsibilities seriously, understandably, given the UNESCO World Heritage Site.
 Properties near the park or in the town centre conservation area face stricter scrutiny, and the planning team expects high-quality materials and considered design.
 Further out, standard permitted development applies.
 We always confirm the conservation area boundaries at the start and design accordingly.
-Ground conditions near the river are variable, so a trial hole is essential before pricing foundations.
+Ground conditions near the river are variable, so a trial hole is essential before we finalise foundations.

 Kitchen Extensions in Greenwich: What's Included